erikmannerfelt/juvfonne_gpr/README.md

 # Code for GPR and ice patch thickness forecasting for the Juvfonne ice cap, Norway

+See the "Releases" tab for the finalized thickness point data.

 ## Installation

 This has been run on a nix-enabled system, meaning that the environment can be recreated with `nix develop`.